 Our practice shows, that Sketch is really helpful and efficient in the research and UX stage of the design process.
 Adobe Photoshop is effective for preparation of graphic sprites and creation of unique UI elements.
 Adobe Illustrator is great as the basic vector editor for creating illustrations and icons.
 And together they present a powerful engine for high-quality and elaborate design.
 That is the reason why we never waste time arguing which one is better.

-As it has already been mentioned, we never stop the process of learning and follow the pulse of design world.
+As it has already been mentioned, we never stop the process of learning and follow the pulse of the design world.
 Now we are testing the new vector graphic design software from Apple which is called Affinity Designer.
 It is a promising product and we are keen to see its possibilities closer.
 It provides a lot of functions for creating icons, elements of UI, illustrations and so on.
-It has more clear and intuitive interface than Illustrator and provides the opportunities for real-time making adjustments and applying effects independently from the size and complexity of the image processed.
-In future we are planning to share our experience of working with this tool in our Blog.
+It has more clear and intuitive interface than Illustrator and provides the opportunities for real-time making adjustments and applying effects independently from the size and complexity of the image processing.
+In future, we are planning to share our experience of working with this tool on our Blog.

 This is all for today.
-We’ll answer the next set of questions next Tuesday here in our blog.
+We’ll answer the next set of questions next Tuesday here on our blog.
 The FAQ platform is planned in several directions, so there will appear the questions, frequently asked by customers, designers, and users.
-We are open to share our experience, so if you have any questions, feel free to ask them any time of day via direct message in our Facebook page or Twitter.
+We are open to sharing our experience, so if you have any questions, feel free to ask them any time of day via direct message on our Facebook page or Twitter.
 We are looking forward to your questions!